 There are people that you can just tell, without even meeting them, that they would be fun to fish with.
 I thought that instantly after checking out The Bald Bearded Basser, also known as Tim White.
-After this interview, I know I would not only have a blast fishing with this young man from Daniels, West Virginia but would also learn a thing or two about catching big largemouth.
+After this interview, I know I would not only have a blast fishing with this West Virginia bass angler but would also learn a thing or two about catching big largemouth.
 Tim provides lots of great West Virginia bass fishing information as well as some of his favorite products.
 Plus, Tim has one of the craziest big bass stories ever!

 Tim, you are from Daniels, West Virginia which is in the southern part of the Mountain State.
 What are some of your favorite West Virginia bass fishing waters?

 My favorite water to fish here in Southern West Virginia is Plum Orchard Lake.
 It’s a small lake, but only 30 minutes from my house.
 It is also a fishing only lake.
 It’s a beautiful body of water completely filled with lily pads and nice largemouth.
 It is frog fishing heaven!
 Bluestone Lake and the New River round out my top 3.
 You never know what you’re going to reel in on these two fisheries.

 You appear to love fishing for largemouth bass.
 What are the details of your personal best largemouth caught while West Virginia bass fishing?